arielle-elak/README-Generator/generated-readme/README.md

 * [Questions and Contact](#questions_and_contact)

 ## Installation
+npm i

 ## Usage
+First people will open the app, then they will use the app, then hopefully they will like it.

 ## Contributing
+Send me an email!
+Details are below.

 ## Tests
+npm test

 ## License

-  This GitHub repository utilizes the Apache 2.0 License.
+This GitHub repository utilizes the Unlicense License.

 ## Questions and Contact
 Have questions about this project?
-You can email me directly at [arielle.elak@gmaill.com](mailto:arielle.elak@gmaill.com).
+You can email me directly at [email.blarghhhh@gmail.com](mailto:email.blarghhhh@gmail.com).